0xbharath/interactive-labs/README.md

-# Learn Actions
+# Dynamic Instrumentation on Linux & Android using Frida

-A playground to learn Github Actions.
+A playground to learn Dynamic Instrumentation on Linux & Android using Frida.